camac/dora/Readme.md

 Feature requests can be made through [Dora's OpenNTF project page](http://www.openntf.org/internal/home.nsf/project.xsp?action=openDocument&name=Dora) 'Feature Requests' page.Please feel free to fork this project and have a go at any new features yourself!

 ## Testing

-To test the DXL Metadata filters are working
-#TODO Finish this

 ### Testing an XSL Transformation Stylesheet